OnahProsperity/homeMadeERC721/README.md

     mapping(address => mapping(address => bool)) _operatorApprovals;
     }

+    // Note that different libraries will need to use different storage slots and so use a different keccak256ed string.
-    function diamondStorage() internal pure returns(libStorage storage ds) {
+    // This is to prevent two or more libraries writing to the same locations in contract storage function diamondStorage() internal pure returns(libStorage storage ds) {
         bytes32 storagePosition = keccak256("HOME MADE ERC721");
         assembly {ds.slot := storagePosition}